Austin Peay's Education programs will give you the tools you need to be a world-class educator.

-Our departments of Teaching and Learning and Educational Specialties offer undergraduate and graduate degree programs that meet state certification and accreditation requirements.
+Our departments of Teaching and Learning and Educational Specialties offer undergraduate and graduate degree programs that will give you the training you need to be successful in our classroom and in yours.
 Our various Master of Arts in Teaching (MAT) programs provide multiple avenues for career changers and college graduates in other disciplines to prepare themselves for their particular niche in the teaching profession.
-Whether you are a prospective or current student, a College of Education alumnus, a professional colleague, or a community member or supporter, we welcome your inquiries and your feedback.
+The Doctorate of Educational Leadership will prepare you for a variety of positions from state and district leadership roles to educational research careers.

 The mission of the department of Educational Specialties is to prepare and support educational professionals in their development as effective practitioners.

 In this department, you will have the opportunity to interact in classes with peers who are pursuing similar licenses and with instructors who have been classroom teachers, principals, and curriculum supervisors.
 All of our professional educators have had extensive classroom teaching experience.

 Any concerts I have played, both ensemble and solo, will always be experiences I will remember as I continue towards the end of my degree program at Austin Peay.

 I want to encourage others to excel, that come from other countries and believe that learning and the curriculum at Austin Peay is difficult.
 They can do it and it can be done.